Newborn Feeding Schedule: How Often To Feed Your Baby

 While scheduling feedings may seem like a good idea for your newborn, you might want to hold off doing so, at least for the first few months.
 Not feeding your newborn because you’re watching the clock could reduce your milk production and may even lead to engorgement.

 Postponing feedings to follow a schedule may also upset your newborn and result in crying, which is a late sign of hunger.
+Instead, let your little one eat as often as they want.

 Should I Wake My Baby Up To Feed Them?